studybuffalo/django-helcim/docs/installation.rst

     HELCIM_API_TOKEN = 123456789abcdefg
     HELCIM_TERMINAL_ID = 123456

-A summary of all settings can be found in the `Settings page`_.
+This package defaults where possible to the most restrictive settings possible, given the secure nature of financial data.
+You will need to manually enable functionality as your application requires.
+You can see a summary of all settings in the `Settings page`_.

 .. _Settings page: https://django-helcim.readthedocs.io/en/latest/settings.html